laroche/private-geldanlage/optionen.md

 - Also good setup in low volatility as it can benefit from vola increase.
 - Debit paid is the max risk.
 - [Calendar Options from Brent Osachoff](https://www.youtube.com/watch?v=ZlywocCHoG0)
    - Put Calendars benefit from a volatility increase.
 Delta neutral.
 Theta positive.
-Vega positive.
+Vega positive (long vega).

 The Rhino Trade